ByteRay-Labs/Query-Hub/contributing.md

 2. **Create your query in the right format**
    - Use our online **[CQL Hub YAML Builder](https://cql-hub.com)** to easily create a new `.yml` file in the correct format.
    - This ensures consistency across all queries in the repository.
+   - NEW: You can directly submit your Query.
+In this case we'll review and push it to Github.

 3. **Add your query to the repo**
    - Fork this repository.